jorgemorgado/puppet-metrics/README.md

 ## Description

 Everybody loves metrics.
 These ones are for Puppet.
-So `puppet-metrics` is a very simple set of tools and scripts to generate...
+So, `puppet-metrics` is a very simple set of tools and scripts to generate...
 Uhm, Puppet metrics ;-)

 Spoiler alert: if you don't like surprises, don't run these against your